 U.S. Army TSS Enterprise Mission Support.
 Integrated Training Area Management (ITAM) Program Support

-The BRIC provides on-site support to our customers by maintaining sustainable and long-term oversight of regulations that govern substances released to the air; water; and land; as well as workplace environment, health, and safety (EHS).
+BRIC provides on-site support to our customers by maintaining sustainable and long-term oversight of compliance with regulations that govern substances released to the air; water; and land; as well as workplace environment, health, and safety (EHS).
 Our services span all aspects of natural resource stewardship and environmental compliance.
 The federal regulations that drive this work are the Clean Water Act (CWA); Clean Air Act (CAA); National Environmental Policy Act (NEPA); Emergency Planning and Community Right to Know Act (EPCRA); Comprehensive Environmental Response Compensation, and Liability Act (CERCLA); and Resource Conservation and Recovery Act (RCRA).